 The clothes between 1990-2000

 If this post wasn’t marked with “the fashion history of the 90s”, it could more or less be a post on the current clothes that are trending.
-The 90s have been a major style influence for the later half of the 2010s.
-So when I say that crop tops, turtlenecks, jeans jackets, slip dresses and mom jeans were some of the most popular clothes of the decade – it could be equally as true for the fashion trends we’re living this moment.
+The 90s has been a major style influence for the later half of the 2010s.
+So when I say that crop tops, turtlenecks, denim jackets, slip dresses and mom jeans were some of the most popular clothes of the decade – it could be equally as true for the fashion trends we’re living this moment.

 The 1960s part of the 1990s was all about the short mini skirts, dresses, crop tops and high knee socks (much like our OTK boots of today).
 As talked about earlier, the fashion had a touch of space with white, black, velvet, silver and metallic shades.
 The chokers were also a major piece to count on and worked for the street style life as well.
 As for the street style fashion, denim jackets, bomber jackets, animal prints, oversized t-shirts, boots and also a fair share amount of crop tops.
 A lot of plaid as in plaid shirts and oversized sweaters.
 With the attitude, you got the grunge fashion.

 As for the more elegant life.
 Slip dresses, blazers with matching miniskirts, and long coats were common.
 Often sans prints, but houndstooth, some dots and funky prints were popular too.
 Even though we already had seen a classic set for office wear as early as in the 1930s, and definitely in the 1980s, the office set of blazer and pencil skirt as we know it today, emerged from this decade.
 A basic blazer in a neutral shade hitting the hips and a matching pencil skirt hitting the knees and matching shoes.
-That set up is still a common go-to for women with work in an office environment.
+That set up is still a common go-to for people who work in an office environment.
 The elegant life had a lot in common with the 1980s empowered and elegant women with blazers, turtlenecks, gloves and gold details.
 Catching a vibe similar to the elegance of Paris’ fashion and Chanel.

 Beauty between 1990-2000

 Not only have the 90s fashion taken over our lives these past years, the makeup and beauty life have also made their impact.
 Or how about the mauve, brown, purple lips- and eyeshadows that are trending?
 All the lipsticks in brown/dark red/mauve shades were major in the 90s.
 So were also eyeshadows of bright metallic with light blue, lavender and some bright green.
 Lip liners were major (as today) but often in a shade darker than the rest of the lips.
 The 1990s were also the years of the bronzer, with sunkissed skin being kind of a big deal.
-Often in questionable shades, but that’s for another post.
+Often in questionable shades, but that’s for another article.

-As for the hair, the length hit slight below the shoulders.
+As for the hair, the length hit slightly below the shoulders.
 The voluminous hair from the 1980s partly remained with women’s hair being done as a voluminous bob.
 It was also common with hairdos, like two buns on top of the head or two high ponytails.
 The eyebrows were to be thin and heavily defined, often contrasting the bright shades of the eyeshadows.

 Spotlight of 1990-2000: Calvin Klein

 So Calvin Klein’s breakthrough decade wasn’t the 90s, more the 80s, but his design of the decade reflects the fashion so well.
 The fashion was the very edge of minimalism with a solid focus on the lines of the clothes rather than details, colors or prints.
-It was one shade colors all the way with simple and clean necklines, silhouettes and hemlines.
+It was monochromatic all the way with simple and clean necklines, silhouettes and hemlines.
 A lot of slip dresses, pantsuits, long coats and bright shades as white and beige.
 Not to forget the underwear and all the denim.
 Klein was behind a lot of thought-provoking, sexualising and objectifying commercials for their underwear lines.
 Campaigns that are questionable in more than one way, but nevertheless effective as Klein’s sporty underwear remains some of the most iconic ones of our time.
 Kate Moss was the leading model for the company and contributed even further to the brand’s status as well as her own.

 Transition to 2000s